amimoto-ami/elasticommerce-relateditem/readme.txt

 *Notice*
 This plugin must need *WooCommerce Plugin* please install it.
 If *WooCommerce Plugin* is not installed or deactivated, this plugin doesn't work.

+*Required*
+This Plugin **can not use** Elasticsearch version 2.x.
+Please use Elasticsearch version 1.5

 == Installation ==